Max Browne

 Max Austin Browne (born February 2, 1995) is an American football analyst and former quarterback.
 He played college football for the USC Trojans (2013–2016) and Pittsburgh Panthers (2017).

 Browne committed to USC on April 4, 2012, during his junior year, and was considered the best quarterback recruit of his class by Rivals.com and Scout.com.
 He transferred to Pitt on December 15, 2016, as a graduate transfer.

-Early years
+Early life

 Born and raised in Sammamish, Washington, a suburb east of Seattle, Browne attended Beaver Lake Middle School and Skyline High School in Sammamish.
 During his high school career, he completed 73.5 percent of his passes for 12,951 yards and 146 touchdowns.
 He was the Gatorade Player of the Year for Washington in 2011 and 2012, and led the Spartans to three straight Class 4A state finals, winning the final two.

 Following his senior season, Browne participated in the 2013 U.S. Army All-American Bowl and was awarded the prestigious Hall Trophy as U.S. Army Player of the Year.